-Given is the following molecule (it's called 2,3-Dimethylhexane, see https://en.wikipedia.org/wiki/2,3-Dimethylhexane):
+1. Consider the following molecule (it's called 2,3-Dimethylhexane, see https://en.wikipedia.org/wiki/2,3-Dimethylhexane):

-- a) How many carbon atoms does this molecule have? - b) Draw the graph G corresponding to the carbon backbone of the molecule. - c) Give the edge weight matrix W for the graph G. - d) Use your brain or the Java program ShortestPaths.java to infer the distance matrix (Hint: the graph is rather simple, you won't need a program for that.) - e) What is the Wiener Index $\mathcal{W}(G)$? - f) How many shortest paths of length 3 $i \rightarrow \ldots \rightarrow j$ with i < j are in G? - g) Using Wiener's method for predicting the boiling point, what is your prediction for 2,3-Dimethylhexane?
+- (a) How many carbon atoms does this molecule have? - (b) Draw the graph G corresponding to the carbon backbone of the molecule. - (c) Give the edge weight matrix W for the graph G. - (d) Use your brain or the Python program shortestPaths.py to infer the distance matrix.
+[Hint: the graph is rather simple, you won't need a program for that.] - (e) What is the Wiener Index $\mathcal{W}(G)$? - (f) How many shortest paths of length 3 $i \to \ldots \to j$ with i < j are in G? - (g) Using Wiener's method for predicting the boiling point, what is your prediction for 2,3-Dimethylhexane?